Marc Kennedy: 2024–present: Team Jacobs and Kennedy's fourth Olympics

+2026 Olympics controversy

+During the 2026 Olympic Games in Italy, a video showed Kennedy touching the granite part of the stone (which is against the rules), while throwing the rock, and subsequently being involved in a verbal altercation with Oskar Eriksson on team Sweden, in which Kennedy told him to "fuck off".

+The confusion came from World Curling's official rules which allow for "double touches" of the stone's handle before the hog line, but that touching the granite part of the stone (not the handle) is not allowed.
+World Curling clarified these rules following the game, stating that "[d]uring forward motion, touching the granite of the stone is not allowed.
+This will result in the stone being removed from play."

+Beyond the disputed play, some viewers and experts criticized what they perceived as unsportsmanlike conduct during the on-ice altercation between Kennedy and Eriksson, and after the game.
+World Curling issued a verbal warning to Canadian officials over inappropriate language used by Kennedy, stating that any further misconduct would lead to additional sanctions.

+Following the Canada–Sweden match, Kennedy stated that his only regret was the language that he used.
+He felt that Sweden had "come up with a plan" to catch hog line violations, as they had used video footage that did not come from the official Olympic Broadcasting Services.

+Kennedy was accused of the same offence by team Switzerland and reported to officials during Canada's next match on 14 February 2026, with Pablo Lachat-Couchepin commenting, "I saw [Kennedy do it] when the referee was next to me."

 Personal life

-Kennedy is married to his wife, Nicole Kennedy (née MacDonald), and they have two daughters.
+Kennedy is married to Nicole Kennedy (née MacDonald), and they have two daughters.
 His brother Glen is also a curler.

 Kennedy has a marketing degree from the University of Alberta.
 He was a franchise owner for M&M Meat Shops until he sold his business in 2012 to focus more on curling.
 He also worked as a real estate agent for Sarasota Realty.

 Kennedy is a Hec Gervais Scholarship winner, as well as a Can Fund recipient He is also currently an MBA Student at the University of Alberta.

 Marc and Nicole began a youth bonspiel in 2016 called the Marc Kennedy Junior Classic, held in St. Albert and Edmonton.
-The Bonspiel saw a spin-off program in 2018 (Over The Pond) introducing international teams selected through the Nordic Jr Curling Tour.
+The bonspiel saw a spin-off program in 2018 (Over The Pond) introducing international teams selected through the Nordic Junior Curling Tour.
 Two Canadian teams are also selected and visit the year-end event in Sweden.
-Unofficially, the MKJC is the largest youth/junior bonspiel in the World hosting almost 70 teams at its peak.
+Unofficially, the MKJC is the largest youth/junior bonspiel in the World.

 In his youth, Kennedy also played Canadian football and played for the Edmonton Huskies.